helanga/Pewlett-Hackard-Analysis/README.md

      ![](images/deptwisementorT.PNG)

-  By looking at above 2 tables we can clearly see that there is more than  enough staff retiring staffe to train  mentoship eligibility employees.
+  By looking at above 2 tables in each department, there are more emmployees to be retired than employees eligible for mentoring program.
+See below ratio for each demarment on retirimng : mentoring eligibilitiy employees.

   Development --> 18368:396 --> 46:1